CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/08 Additional windows.md

-Since SwiftGUI version 0.9.0, it is possible to create and use multiple windows at once.

 # Very basic popups and such
-(There is another way to create popups which is explained later.)
+(There are other ways to create popups which are explained later.)

-To not "take a sledgehammer to crack a nut", I'll explain the easiest way to handle additional windows first.
+To not "take a sledgehammer to crack a nut", I'll explain the easiest (to understand) way to handle additional windows first.

-By "easiest", I mean windows for up to exactly one keyed event.
+It works for windows that allow a maximum of one single key-event.
 Sounds useless, but it's perfect for something like a small popup.

 Create another window using `sg.SubWindow` instead of `sg.Window`: